Vitamin B complex (By mouth)

 Supplies your body with B vitamins.
 You might need extra B vitamins because of an illness or other medicines that you are using.
 You might not be getting enough B vitamins from the food you eat, or for other reasons.

-B-50 Complex, B-Complex-100, B-Complex-50, B6-Folic Acid, Balanced B50, Carlson Homocysteine Guard, Cerefolin, Extress Super, Folast, Folika-NC, Foltanx, Lev-Tov, Nature's Blend B Complex #1, Nature's Blend B Complex + Folic Acid, Nature's Blend Balance B-100There may be other brand names for this medicine.
+B Activ, B-50 Complex, B-Complex plus Vitamin C, B-Complex-100, B-Complex-50, B6-Folic Acid, Balanced B50, Carlson Homocysteine Guard, Cerefolin, Extress Super, Folast, Folika-NC, Foltanx, Lev-Tov, Methyl ProtectThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used: